Online Class: Student

 For more detailed system requirements, see this link.

 We recommend using Zoom on your computer for the best experience, but you can also download the app on your phone or tablet.
 You can also use Zoom inside your browser if you have problems with the app.

 Download and install Zoom

 Download and install the Zoom app from https://zoom.us/download.

 ℹ️ Zoom has both an app and a web interface.

 Use the app to join Zoom meetings and configure your user preferences (e.g. profile picture and audio/video settings).

 To configure other Zoom options, sign into the web interface with your Zoom account.
 Feel free to ignore these settings if you're just joining Regent classes, as they're primarily for users who are hosting their own meetings.

-Zoom is currently working to upgrade its security and accommodate increased demand.
+Zoom consistently upgrades its security and features.
 Please check the app for updates at least once a week to ensure that you can connect to your class.